 Some charities hold events to raise money to further their own charitable programs.
 While these charities have an incentive to hold down costs, you should still verify what percentage of your contribution is being used to hold the race, versus going toward the charity’s mission.

 Some charities hold events to raise money to donate to other charities.
 In this situation, you should find out the name of the other charity and how much money the event organizer has committed to donate.
 You should also verify the organizing charity’s track record by finding out how much it has donated to other charities in the past.

 Some charities hire for-profit “professional fundraisers” to run their events.
 If a professional fundraiser is organizing the event, it takes a “cut” of your donation for itself.
 You should ask what this cut is because some professional fundraisers keep the majority of the donations they collect.

 There are ways donors can find out more about a charity that is holding a race or other event.

-An organization called GuideStar makes charities’ federal tax returns—called IRS “Form 990”—available for free on its website, www.guidestar.org.
+Organizations such as GuideStar (guidestar.org) and ProPublica (projects.propublica.org/nonprofits) make charities' federal tax returns—called the IRS "Form 990"—available for free on their websites.
 Form 990 discloses how much a charity receives in donations, how much it spends on overhead and other expenses, and whether or not it uses for-profit professional fundraisers to solicit donations.

 You may also wish to check if the Minnesota Charities Review Council or the Better Business Bureau’s Wise Giving Alliance have rated the charity holding the athletic event: